-Take a break from regular cornbread and try this fluffy Cheddar and Zucchini Cornbread recipe.
-Trust me, it is the best cornbread recipe ever!
-The batter can be whipped up within minutes and once baked, this cheesy cornbread is the perfect accompaniment to any bbq, soup or stew!
+- The batter can be whipped up within minutes and once baked, this cheesy cornbread is the perfect accompaniment to any bbq, soup, or stew!

-If you’ve tried many cornbread recipes and are still looking for the perfect one—here’s the best cornbread recipe I know!
-Cheddar zucchini cornbread recipe!
-A cornbread that’s tender, fluffy, loaded with corn and super moist from the zucchini.
-Cheddar cheese adds more tang and cheesy-ness to the bread which is totally optional, but so worth it!
-One bowl and one whisk is all the tools you’ll need to make this best cornbread recipe today!
+- Cheddar cheese adds more tang and cheesy-ness to the bread which is totally optional, but so worth it!
+One bowl and one whisk are all the tools you’ll need to make this best cornbread recipe today!

 What makes this the absolute BEST cornbread recipe, you ask?
 Let me tell you, it all starts with the right texture.

-This cornbread is fluffy, not dense, light—not oily, and moist as opposed to dry.
+- This cornbread is fluffy, not dense, light—not oily, and moist as opposed to dry.
 I love the fact that this Cheddar Zucchini Cornbread is super tender – almost crumbly.

-I love a really nice butter flavor so I use melted butter in this cornbread recipe, but I add a little bit of oil to enhance the softness of the bread.
+- I love a really nice butter flavor so I use melted butter in this cornbread recipe, but I add a little bit of oil to enhance the softness of the bread.

-When it comes to flavor—corn corn and more corn!!!
+- When it comes to flavor—corn, corn, and more corn!!!
 No skimping on the corn here!
 Plenty of fresh corn, every single bite is loaded with fresh corn!
-And when it comes to sweetness—I prefer my cornbread to be on the sweet side, this is completely optional so feel free to go lighter on the sugar.
+And when it comes to sweetness— I prefer my cornbread to be on the sweet side, this is completely optional so feel free to go lighter on the sugar.

-When it comes to the flour—I love using a 50:50 ratio or cornmeal and all-purpose flour for this cornbread recipe.
+- When it comes to flour—I love using a 50:50 ratio or cornmeal and all-purpose flour for this cornbread recipe.
 With all cornmeal, I find the cornbread tends to lose some of its tender fluffy character—which I love!
 And when I use all flour, well it’s not cornbread anymore!

 This cornbread recipe is so easy, that I can summarize it in one sentence only!
 Mix dry and wet ingredients separately, then combine, stir in your add-ins and pour into a baking dish!
 E-A-S-Y!